co-demos/swag-wrap/README.md

 export default {
   data () {
     return {
+      // define the path of your endpoint(s)
+      // both ways (paths as array or string) works
+      // this part is relative to your swagger specs
+      // note the order is important
+      endpointPathArray: ['datasets', 'list_datasets'],
+      endpointPathString: 'datasets.list_datasets',

       // the data you want to load and then display
       datasets: undefined
     }